belligerentcrow/ids_unict/21_03_25/Logins/README.md

 If the password is correct - through the Utente method checkPassword - which does not need to reveal it - then the userLogin is successful, and a Boolean is returned.
 If the login is unsuccessful, then a unsuccessful attempt is logged.

 ToDo: check if Utente u1 exists before try to login.
 Add more nuance and data to the Utente class.
 Allow for a "forgotten your password" style of interaction.
+Add comments about methods functionalities